 Are you interested in learning more about how to develop your ministry to be held at multiple locations?
 This session will touch on utilizing technology in multi-siting and leveraging other nontraditional methods in growing a church.

-Prof. Maria Hardy, Health Ministry, FBCG
+Prof. Maria Stevens Hardy, Health Ministry, FBCG

-Scripture teaches that the body is the body is the temple of the Holy Spirit.
+Scripture teaches that the body is the temple of the Holy Spirit.
 As such we should take care of it and maintain it through diet and exercise.
 This session will teach the principles of fostering strategic partnerships and building the infrastructure necessary to launch a thriving health and wellness fair that ministers to your organization and the community!